pataruco/nats-node-demo/readme.md

 ![NATS Node.JS demo diagram](docs/assets/nats-node-demo.svg)

+## What is NATS

+We wrote a [summary](./docs/nats.md) explaining what this technology can do, its benefits, and its comparison against other technologies.

 ## How to run

 The five services, a NATS server and 4 Node.JS/Express servers, can be built and run using `docker compose`.